 Faculty will honor deadlines by returning assignments with constructive feedback within a reasonable time period (generally 1-2 weeks) of assignment submission.

 Faculty, students, and staff will honor each other's perspectives, respect each other, and display common courtesy.

-FALL 2011 NEW STUDENT ADVISING Joint School Psychology and Education Psychology Program
+FALL 2012 NEW STUDENT ADVISING Educational Specialist Degree Program in School Psychology